Korneuburg

 Due to its strategic location on the Danube, not far upstream from the capital, Korneuburg frequently fell victim to marauding armies on their way to attack Vienna.
 For example, the town suffered during the long conflict between the Hungarian king Matthias Corvinus and the Habsburg emperor Frederick III.
 A number of later major military campaigns ravaged the town, including the Thirty Years' War, the Ottoman Siege of 1683 or Battle of Vienna, the French Revolutionary and Napoleonic Wars, and Allied bombing during the Oil Campaign of World War II.
 However, each time the industrious citizens managed to re-build the town so that today it presents a pretty mix of original late mediaeval housing and shops, interspersed with carefully restored buildings.

 A maze of passageways and side streets run off the main square, and along one of these is the oldest building of any kind in the town, the ancient synagogue.
 Erected in the 14th century, it soon lost its religious purpose with the expulsion of the Jews from Habsburg lands in 1421.
 Over the centuries it has been sadly neglected and suffered various types of misuse, including serving as a horse-powered mill (hence the name of the side street on which it stands, the Rossmuhlgasse).
 Even in its ruinous condition and barely recognisable as a former place of worship, it remains one of the oldest synagogue structures in Central Europe.
 Efforts to acquire and restore the building, now in private ownership and utilised as a garage workshop, have failed, perhaps due to the costs involved, although rather ironically it appears on the national catalogue as a protected historic landmark.

 Korneuburg's main industry for well over a hundred years was the shipyard of the famous "Donaudampfschiffahrtsgesellschaft“ or Danube Steamboat Company.
 Opened in 1852, it served as the principal site for the construction and repair of its large fleet of ships and barges.
 After the Nazi annexation of Austria in 1938, the shipyard was integrated into the Hermann-Göring-Werke, and significantly enlarged.
 Thus in 1941, 16 barracks were built to house forced labourers and prisoners of war.
 In 1945, the Red Army captured the shipyard.
 Closed in 1993, with its four remaining assembly halls placed under protection as historic landmarks, the Korneuburg Shipyard is nowadays the site of a branch of the Museum of Military History, Vienna comprising two patrol boats, Niederösterreich and Oberst Brecht.
 These were the Austrian Army's last patrol ships on the Danube, and the successors of the KuK Kriegsmarine.

+Nowadays Korneuburg is no longer so dependent on a single industry but has successfully diversified into a wide range of modern activities, while its proximity to Vienna has led to an increasing development of flats and houses to accommodate new generations of commuters into the capital city.